The best hotels in Cape Coast

 Both are worth the money.
 Neither is apologising for its price.
 If you want the history and culture of Cape Coast, stay at African Dream Cottages and walk to the castle.
 If the beach is your whole reason for being in Ghana, make the drive to Busua and don't look back.

-Cape Coast's best neighborhoods
+Cape Coast's best hotel regions

 You've got three distinct zones to think about: Central Cape Coast, the Elmina stretch, and the outlying beaches like Brenu and Anomabo.
 Start with Elmina if you want water on your doorstep and history five minutes away. it punches above its weight for every budget.